Val Verde (fictional country)

-Val Verde is a fictional country or city used by Hollywood writer and producer Steven E. de Souza when his stories require a South- or Central-American locale that will not cause legal or diplomatic problems.
+Val Verde is a fictional country or city used by Hollywood writer and producer Steven E. de Souza when his stories require a South or Central American locale that will not cause legal or diplomatic problems.
 The location first appeared in his 1985 film Commando.

-The name translates as "Green Valley", as "Val" is valley in numerous Latin-based languages (Portuguese, Italian, Spanish, old-fashioned French, Galician and others).
+The name translates as "Green Valley" in multiple Romance languages, such as Portuguese, Italian, Spanish, and Galician.

 Appearances

-A fictional country carrying the name of Val Verde has appeared in a number of films, television programs, and comics by de Souza:
+Val Verde has appeared in a number of films, television programs, and comics by de Souza: